 6. West Tampa Is Its Own Opportunity

-The total value of taxable property in the Tampa Bay area is expected to rise at near double digit values in 2018.
+The total value of taxable property in the Tampa Bay area is expected to rise at near double digit values by 2021.
 In unincorporated Hillsborough County, appreciation was about 10%.
 In Tampa, it was 10.4%, while St. Petersburg saw increases of 9.5%.
 In Pasco County, taxable values rose 8.5%.
 However, this is well below the 15% and 20% taxable rise in property values before the 2006-2007 housing collapse.

 8. Long Term Trends Are Promising

 Tampa has been leading the state in job growth.
 This is fueled by companies like Amgen and Johnson and Johnson relocating here.
 The growing medical technology hub is expected to attract educated, well-paid residents to the area.
 That will cause both rents and property values to rise, since there are no more large open parcels to develop and smaller lots are being snapped up for redevelopment.

 Forbes reported in March, 2018 that Tampa had a price to rent ratio of 18.
 A low price to rent ratio means the new resident should buy instead of rent, whereas a higher ratio is better for renters.
 A ratio that is increasing dramatically is a warning sign that the housing market is going to crash.
 This ratio means Tampa real estate investment is nowhere near overpriced.
 It is Naples with a ratio of 27 that investors should avoid.

 9. The Area Is Tax-Friendly